nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 28-Mar-2023

+Attended a MSFT Reactor "Monitoring Azure Resources" event.
+Hoping this will provide some basics on adding monitoring to my AppService deployments.
+Somehow, I've missed a regular MSFT Reactor newsletter offering with more info about virtual and in-person events, until today.

+Bumped into an interesting way to avoid compile-time warnings of Unchecked cast statements in Java.
+See [Java Exceptions and Scanner](../code401-files/java-exceptions-scanner.html) for details.
+I also cleaned up that exceptions and scanner content for readability.

+## Monday 27-Mar-2023

+Researching SWE openings recently I've noticed more `Java Kafka` positions.
+This is the first I've heard of Kafka so I took a peek.
+It is a framework for processing and presenting 'big data' for your applications or services, in Java.
+It is open source, based on Java 8+, and abstracts away the complexities of big data so your app can adapt to the Kafka inputs, and not worry about processing large amounts of data.
+Sounds interesting!
+I've added a task to take a peek at Kafka.

+Reviewing Insertion Sort and Selection Sort, two key takeaways on the basics of these 2 algorithms:

+- Insertion Sort creates new storage of size n, and inserts the elements in sorted order, and returns it to the caller.
+- Selection Sort is an in-place algorithm that swaps values of the input elements until they are in sorted order, then stops.
+- My first shot writing a sorting algorithm is essentially an in-place, selection sort.
+My assumptions about BigO in time are off a bit: Time effeciency will be O(n^2).

 ## Sunday 26-Mar-2023

 Spent several hours trying to debug an Auth0 problem: